Khopa/DwarvesManagerNES/README.md

 - Maintain B to run
 - Avoid the fireballs and get as much gold as you can

-How to compile: download CC65 from http://cc65.org/, and see/modify build.bat according to your path settings.

 This project use Shiru's Neslib NES library, and an example project was used as startup code.
 More information about NES programming and tutorials on Shiru's website : http://shiru.untergrund.net

+**How to compile:**
+Download CC65 compiler from ftp://ftp.musoftware.de/pub/uz/cc65/ and see/modify _compile.bat according to your path settings.
+CC65 v2.13.3 must be used.
+Do not use a more recent version.

 Sound effects and Music are not by me but from one of Shiru's example projects.

 History :
 ---------

-The original Ludum Dare game jam entry had no sounds nor music, and very glitchy collision that only worked once in while.
+The original Ludum Dare game jam entry had no sounds nor music, and a very glitchy collision system that only worked once in while.
 The biggest issues have now been fixed in the new version...
 6 years later.

 ***

 Results obtained :
 ------------------

 *Coolness*	75%